Non-Stick Parchment Paper for Diamond Painting: Things to Keep in Mind

-Diamond painting can be one of the best crafting activities for adults and children as it helps boost creativity and promote feelings of calm and focus.
-In fact, crafting has actually been shown to reduce feelings of anxiety and depression, as it is a great method of relieving stress and distracting your mind.
-Plus, you end up with a beautiful masterpiece at the end when you complete a diamond painting!
-If you’re just getting into the art of this craft, there are some tips and tricks that you should be aware of–like using parchment paper for diamond painting.
+One of the best crafting activities available for adults and children, painting with diamonds can help boost your creativity and promote feelings of calm and focus.
+In fact, crafting has been shown to reduce feelings of anxiety and depression, as it is a great way to relieve stress and distract your mind from worry.
+Plus, when you complete a diamond painting, you end up with a beautiful masterpiece!

 Using Non-Stick Parchment Paper for Diamond Painting

-If you’ve ever worked on a diamond painting, you know some of the frustrations of navigating your canvas around the plastic protectant cover.
-The purpose of the cover is, of course, to protect the canvas underneath and prevent dirt, debris and foreign objects like pet hair from sticking to it.
-Unfortunately, with just one large sheet as the cover, it can be difficult to work on your diamond painting as the entire canvas is exposed.
-Your arm may stick to the canvas as you try to work on one particular area, or since the entire canvas is exposed while you’re working on it, it may pick up some of those elements you were trying to protect it from in the first place.
+If you’ve ever worked on a diamond painting, you’ve probably encountered some frustration navigating your canvas around the protective cover.
+The purpose of this plastic sheet is, of course, to prevent dirt, debris and foreign objects like pet hair and dust from sticking to the canvas underneath.
+Unfortunately, with just one large sheet as the cover, it can be difficult to work on your diamond painting as the entire canvas is eventually revealed.
+Even if you try to move the cover around as you work, to keep part of the canvas covered, there’s bound to be more adhesive exposed than is necessary.
+As a result, your arm may stick to the canvas as you try to work on a particular area.
+Or, since the canvas is vulnerable while you’re working on it, it may pick up some of those elements you were trying to shield it from in the first place.
+For many beginners, this is extremely frustrating and takes away from the relaxing nature of the project.

-For this reason, many diamond art painters have turned to other materials as a way of keeping their canvas protected in a more efficient manner.
+For this reason, many diamond painters have looked for a more efficient means of keeping their canvas protected.
 This is where parchment paper comes in.
-Using parchment paper for diamond painting will protect your canvas as you’re working on it and make it much easier to remove and cover specific areas.
+Using parchment paper for diamond painting is an effective DIY solution that will safeguard your canvas as you’re working on it and make it much easier to remove and cover specific areas.
+When you use parchment paper, you can avoid the annoyance of getting stuck to your canvas or discovering dirt or pet hair in it.
+Plus, it helps keep the unfinished parts of the canvas nice and sticky until you are ready to add diamond drills to each area.

 - Remove the original plastic cover that comes with the canvas.
 Some covers are clear plastic while others are made from an opaque material.
 Either way, you can simply rip the cover off because you’re going to replace it with parchment paper.

-Get non-stick parchment paper from your kitchen and cut sections into squares, or you can order parchment paper squares on Amazon.
+Grab a roll of non-stick parchment paper from your kitchen and cut it into squares, or you can order parchment paper squares on Amazon.
 Most diamond painters prefer squares that are between 4” x 4” and 6” x 6”.
+Use scissors to neatly cut the paper.
+Do not rip it!
+If you rip the parchment paper, the rough edges could get stuck to the canvas.
+If you want your squares to be perfectly square, consider using a paper cutter.

-- Now, begin placing the parchment paper squares over the exposed canvas starting at the bottom and rubbing each section to make sure that it sticks.
-You can either try to line your square up as close to each other as possible, or you can let each square overlap.
-You want to start at the bottom so that your arm isn’t getting stuck to the canvas as you reach over it to cover the top section.
+- Starting at the bottom of the painting, begin placing the parchment paper squares over the exposed canvas and rubbing each piece in place to make sure that it adheres.
+You can either let your parchment squares overlap or try to line them up as close to each other as possible.
+Starting at the bottom of your diamond painting will keep your arm from getting stuck to the canvas as you reach over it to cover the top half.)

 - Voila!
 You’ve created a parchment paper cover for your diamond painting.
-Not only does this material better protect your canvas, but it also makes it much easier to work on.
-Now, you can simply pull back one square and work on an entire section while the rest of the canvas remains protected.
+This ingenious hack not only protects your canvas, but it also makes the entire project much easier to work on.
+Now, you can pull back one square at a time and work on just that area while the rest of the canvas remains shielded.

 Source: Tatyana Maletina/Shutterstock.com